michalkrupa/csc-220-finalproject/README.md

 This implementation satisfies **all required custom structure implementations**, uses **Java built-ins where permitted**, and provides a **console interface** for full interactivity.

 ---

-## To Do Before Submission
-- [ ] Capture screenshots of sample runs
-- [ ] Record a 5-minute presentation video